 The young Cadets in that photo were so very young because the older Cadets had gone off to fight for America in foreign lands, for our Country and for us.
 The 70 on that flag represented 70 Cadets in uniform.
 70 members of our Cadet family…young men just like you and I and all the young men and women who have followed.
 These thoughts bring back so many memories of Cadets I knew and marched with.
 Cadets who after their years in maroon and gold donned the uniforms of the Army, the Navy, the Marines, the Air Force, and the Coast Guard.
 I think of them often.
 I knew them.
 I shared an important part of my life with them.
 My devotion to them, my feelings for them, my pride in what they did has always touched my soul and made my spirit soar.

 On Memorial Day though it becomes larger than just me and how I feel.
 It is about how we all feel.
 It makes me swell with pride.
 It helps me to understand in a different way the many reasons for my deep and very personal feelings for The Cadets, both the ones I knew and the ones I didn’t.
-That flag with the “70” on it, if it were to be made today, would have a far larger number of stars on it to honor all those who have served our country during the 75 years since that photograph was taken.
-I can’t even begin to imagine the size that flag would have to be now if there was a blue or a gold star on it representing every single Cadet who served our country with so much honor, and with personal sacrifices beyond imagination.
+That flag with the “70” on it, if it were to be made today, would have a far larger number on it to honor all those who have served our Country during the 79 years since that photograph was taken.
+I can’t even begin to imagine the size that flag would have to be now if there was a blue or a gold star on it representing every single Cadet who served our Country with so much honor, and with personal sacrifices beyond imagination.
 All of us have seen photos of American military cemeteries around the world.
 Have you ever stopped to wonder how many of those hallowed graves contain Cadets who never returned home.
 If you haven’t thought about it, now might be a good time.